 In a lot of ways, the X-ray machine is the cornerstone of the medical imaging field.
 From hospitals, to clinics, to in-home care, X-ray systems are the most widely used modality of them all.
 This is precisely why it's so important to have a plan in place to keep your X-ray system up and running.

-To help you know what you can expect to pay annually for an X-ray service agreement through an independent service organization (ISO), we've compiled current average rates for a year of our most inclusive Full Service Coverage plan as well as a short list of factors that will play into determining your individual price.
+To help you know what you can expect to pay annually for an X-ray service agreement through an independent service organization (ISO), we've updated this post (first published in 2016) with current average rates for a year of our most inclusive Full Service Coverage plan as well as a short list of factors that will play into determining your individual price.

 What affects X-ray service pricing?